gnhen/File-Converter/README.md

 # Format File Converter

-A comprehensive, cross-platform file converter that allows users to convert between various formats for audio, video, images, and documents using a modern graphical user interface (GUI).
-The application also supports high-DPI displays and adds an optional "Format File" right-click context menu on Windows.
+A comprehensive file converter that allows users to convert between various formats for audio, video, images, and documents using a modern GUI.
+The application also supports high-DPI displays and adds a "Format File" right-click context menu on Windows.

 ## Table of Contents
 - [Features](#features)